-- 14.3 Any circumstances which come to light prior to submission of work for a research degree which suggest that academic misconduct has taken place shall be reported to the Director of Doctoral Programmes of the School. - 14.4 The relevant Associate Dean (Research) of the School shall consider in conjunction with the Academic Registrar or nominee whether any action shall be taken, whether appropriate action can be taken initially within the School or whether the matter should be referred to the Academic Misconduct Committee as constituted in paragraph 14.13 of these regulations. - 14.5 Where the Academic Registrar and the Associate Dean (Research) conclude that action should be taken, the Academic Registrar shall either refer the case for action by the relevant Associate Dean (Research) or to the

-Academic Misconduct Committee, depending on the severity and circumstances of the case, including whether it is a repeat offence.

-14.6 In the event that the case is referred for action to the Associate Dean (Research) students shall be notified in writing of the alleged offence and the evidence against them by the relevant Associate Dean (Research).
+- 14.3 Any circumstances which come to light prior to submission of work for a research degree which suggest that academic misconduct has taken place shall be reported to the Director of Doctoral Programmes of the School. - 14.4 The relevant Associate Dean (Research) of the School shall consider in conjunction with the Academic Registrar or nominee whether any action shall be taken, whether appropriate action can be taken initially within the School or whether the matter should be referred to the Academic Misconduct Committee as constituted in paragraph 14.13 of these regulations. - 14.5 Where the Academic Registrar and the Associate Dean (Research) conclude that action should be taken, the Academic Registrar shall either refer the case for action by the relevant Associate Dean (Research) or to the Academic Misconduct Committee, depending on the severity and circumstances of the case, including whether it is a repeat offence.
+Where the case is referred to the Academic Misconduct Committee and the student is found guilty of the alleged offence, the Committee may apply the penalties set out in paragraph 14.8 or if serious academic misconduct is found to be proven, it may terminate the student's studies in which case the student shall have the right to appeal under paragraph 15.15 below. - 14.6 In the event that the case is referred for action to the Associate Dean (Research) students shall be notified in writing of the alleged offence and the evidence against them by the relevant Associate Dean (Research).
 Students shall be invited to admit or deny the allegation and be permitted to defend themselves in writing and in person, accompanied by an individual of their own choosing.
-Any written defence or request to be heard in person, including the name and status of any accompanying individual, must be received by the relevant Associate Dean (Research) within five working days of the notification of the alleged misconduct.

-14.7 Having taken into account the evidence and the defence, if any, the relevant the Associate Dean (Research) shall decide whether the student is guilty of the offence, and if so, the appropriate penalty.
+Any written defence or request to be heard in person, including the name and status of any accompanying individual, must be received by the relevant Associate Dean (Research) within five working days of the notification of the alleged misconduct. - 14.7 Having taken into account the evidence and the defence, if any, the relevant the Associate Dean (Research) shall decide whether the student is guilty of the offence, and if so, the appropriate penalty.
 In determining the penalty, the relevant Associate Dean (Research) shall take into account the extent to which the circumstances suggest the student intended to obtain an unfair advantage for himself/herself or another.
 The student shall be notified in writing of the decision of the relevant Associate Dean (Research) and of the penalty, if one is to be applied, within fifteen working days of the student being notified of the allegation.
-S/he shall also be notified of the right to appeal.
+S/he shall also be notified of the right to appeal in accordance with paragraph 15.15 below.